Wayne Brown (New Zealand politician): Mayor of the Far North District, 2007–2013

-Mayor of Auckland, 2022–present
+First Auckland mayoral term, 2022–2025

 2022 Auckland mayoral campaign

 On 29 March, Brown launched his Auckland mayoral campaign at an event hosted by the Avondale Business Association, with a plan to "Fix Auckland".
 His team included National Party strategist and lobbyist and political commentator Matthew Hooton and National Party-aligned strategist Tim Hurdle.
 Near the end of his campaign Brown said on camera that if successful he wanted to glue pictures of a certain journalist on urinals so people could "pee on him".
 This drew widespread criticism in the news media.

 In the 2022 Auckland mayoral election, Brown gained 45% of the votes cast on a turnout of 35%, compared to the 31% given to Efeso Collins.
 Collins announced his concession immediately through Twitter, giving support and congratulating Brown on his victory.
 Collins offered Brown his full support but stepped down from local politics, pointing out issues in the current voting system and particularly low voter turnout in South Auckland.
 As only the third Mayor of the Auckland "super-city", his election marked a change from the previous 12 years of centre-left leadership of the city.